Salt Committee 2019

 Louise Tate Graham, Modern Languages at Gryffe High School, Renfrewshire.
 Originally Belfast born and bred, Louise moved to Scotland to study French and Spanish at Stirling University and later the PGDE at the University of Glasgow.
 Louise has spent much time abroad, both studying and working, twice taking on the role of British Council Language Assistant from Paris to Brittany and Granada, Spain to Cartagena de Indias, Colombia.
 More recently, Louise also spent a year living and teaching in Wilmington, North Carolina, gaining insight into the workings of another Education system.
 Louise is passionate about ensuring that language learning is a positive experience for all and is excited to be joining us as Vice Chair of the SALT committee this year.

-Yasmynn Lloyd is a French and Spanish teacher at Bo’ness Academy, Falkirk.
+Yasmynn Lloyd, French and Spanish teacher, Bo’ness Academy, Falkirk.
 She studied both undergrad (French and English Literature) and PGDE at Glasgow University, undertaking a year abroad as a Language Assistant in Rouen, and now lives in West Lothian.
-During her probation year, she undertook a distance-learning Graduate Diploma in Spanish with Dundee University, and completed an LFEE immersion course in Málaga in 2018.
-Within her cluster she is responsible for implementing a co-ordinated and consistent approach to 1+2 implementation.
-In addition, she presented at SALT 2018 about the use of iPads to support Modern Languages teaching and learning and is keen on using these valuable tools to enhance ML pedagogy to inspire and motivate learners.
+From 2016-2018, she undertook a distance-learning Graduate Diploma in Spanish with Dundee University, and completed an LFEE immersion course in Málaga in 2018.
+From 2018-2020 she completed an MEd in Professional Practise at Glasgow University, with a dissertation focusing on technology-supported language learning.
+She presented at SALT 2018 about the use of iPads to support Modern Languages teaching and learning and is keen on using these valuable tools to enhance ML pedagogy to inspire and motivate learners.
 She enjoys hillwalking, reading, video games and getting excited about puppies.
 The next language on her ‘want to learn’ list is Russian!
 She is SALT’s Digital Co-ordinator and as such is responsible for maintaining the website, amongst other things.

 Social Media Co-ordinator